IgnitionBoulder/2015week1/deliverables/README.md

 How do you create it on Github?
 Click + and then click 'new repository'.
 Create a name and description for your new repository.
 Choose between Public or Private, initialize with a README, click Create Repository

 How do you commit changes?
-Click 'Commit Change' at the bottom of the page
+Click 'Commit Change' at the bottom of the page after you have made all of your changes to the repo

 What is the difference between staging and committing changes?

 What is the difference between committing your changes and pushing them to Github?

 What is the command to check the status of your current repo in git?

 What is the command to see the history of your previous commits (from the command line)?
 What are a few interesting variations (sets of options)?

 How can you look through your historical commits on the Github website?
 What is a "Merge"?

 What is a "Pull Request"?
+After you fork a repo and make changes, you can make a Pull Request to have to original authors view your changes an decide if they want to indlude it in the final project.

 What is "Forking" a repo?
+Forking a repo means to create a new project based on another project that already exists

 What is "Cloning" a repo?
+Cloning a repo means to download a copy of the original code from a repository onto a local file on your computer